Wildhoney/EmberDroplet/README.md

 View Mixin
 -------------

-In order to use `EmberDroplet` it's not necessary for you to implement the `EmberDropletView` mixin into your view.
-However, if you don't, then you'll need to communicate with the `EmberDropletController` mixin yourself. `EmberDropletView` also comes bundled with a `ImagePreview` sub-view which allows image uploads to be previewed immediately.
+In order to use `EmberDroplet` it's not necessary for you to implement the `DropletView` mixin into your view.
+However, if you don't, then you'll need to communicate with the `DropletController` mixin yourself.

+There is also `DropletPreview` which allows image uploads to be previewed immediately.